 The German Shepherd Dog is probably the most popular breed of dog in the world.
 But that does not mean that it is the right breed for everyone.
 Please make sure you really want to add a German Shepherd Dog to your family.
 Look into you heart and your life ahead of you.
 German Shepherds tend to bond strongly to a family and many rescue dogs need time to transition and heal emotionally.
 Please make sure you have the time and patience to make this long-term commitment.
 If you are not sure, please wait until your circumstances change.
 If you are sure, please continue with the next step of finding your next best friend.

-Look at some of the dogs in the program and print out an application.
-Applications can be downloaded directly or can be mailed/ emailed upon request.
-Client completes an application and mails it to the enclosed address.
-Applications can not be sent electronically.
+Applications can be filled out online or downloaded and mailed.
 All applications are dated when they are received just in case there are two homes that both express interest in the same dog.
 If the homes are an “equal” match for that particular German Shepherd, the dog is adopted to the client who sent in the application first.
 Don’t worry if there is not a dog readily available today, you can still submit an application and BrightStar will work with you to find a dog that fits your requirements.
-Please note our application process usually takes 2 – 4 weeks; even longer if we do not have a suitable dog.
-The length of time is driven by our volunteers time, your specific requirements and the ability to get to your home for the home visit.

 Third Step – Application Review

 BrightStar reviews and checks the references on the application.
 If the home has or had a dog your vet is always contacted.
-You may have to sign or “call” your Vet for to release your records.
-We also make sure the client checked the “willing to sign the adoption agreement box” on the last page of adoption application.
+Please call your vet for to release your records as soon as possible.
 During this time, we contact clients for additional information, if needed.

 The home visit is to find out more about the family search requirements.
 All members of the family must be present.
 We want to meet children, other pets, everyone who will be a part of the dog’s new life.
 We want to make sure that the dog fits into your family, into your lifestyle.
-We want to see that you and every member of your family is comfortable with the dog, the dog is comfortable with you or at least there is a very small sparkle of connection, at least a potential for a future strong bond.
-We want to make sure that the match is there and once the dog gets adopted this will be without a doubt his forever family.
-During our visit, we are not looking at the size of your house, backyard, not even the size of your bank account.
-The most important thing to us is the size of your heart and its ability to connect with a particular dog.
+During our visit, we are not looking at the size of your house or yard, the most important thing to us is the size of your heart.

-Even if the home visit is with an available dog, we NEVER leave the dog on the first visit.
+Even if the home visit is with an available dog, we do not leave the dog on the first visit.
 We do not want anybody to feel pressured to make a quick decision.
-Again, we want to make absolutely sure that this is a good match.
-Often the family is a very good one and the dog is great ; but the chemistry is just not there.
-Sometimes we all need the second, sometimes the third visit.
-The process can be lengthy; but either attempt is made to assure success.
-Remember ….you are looking to add a permanent member to your family.
+We want to make absolutely sure that this is a good match.
+Often the family is a very good one and the dog is great, but the chemistry is just not there.

 Once you’ve adopted a dog from BrightStar you have become a permanent family member.
 We offer lifelong support for our new family members.
-We will contact you on a daily basis for the first two weeks to help you with your dog’s transition, and then when needed.
+We will contact you regularly as the dog settles in to help you with your dog’s transition, and then when needed.
 You may contact us at any time.